New Zealand film and television awards

 New Zealand film and television awards have gone by many different names and have been organised by different industry groups.
-As of 2017, New Zealand has relaunched a standalone New Zealand Television Awards after a five-year hiatus.
-The film awards continue to be sporadically awarded as the Rialto Channel New Zealand Film Awards (Moas).
+As of 2025, a combined New Zealand Screen Awards recognises content created for theatrical release alongside programmes produced for broadcast, streaming and digital platforms.

 History

 Early years

 The first New Zealand television awards were the National TV Awards, which ran from 1964–1965, organised by the New Zealand Television Workshop.
 The trophy was designed by noted sculptor Greer Twiss.

 From 1970–1985, the New Zealand Feltex Awards honoured New Zealand television, sponsored by carpet manufacturer Feltex.

 GOFTA Awards

 The Feltex Awards were superseded by annual awards organised by the Guild of Film and Television Arts (GOFTA).
 The awards ran from 1986 to 2003 and were known by a number of different titles, including the GOFTA Awards.
 The awards were run as joint film and television awards until 2000 when they were split into two separate ceremonies.

 The 1987 GOFTA Awards, presented by American TV personality Leeza Gibbons and New Zealand radio host Nic Nolan, is known for its disastrous presentation, including a disruptive audience who heckled guest John Inman, and confusing stage management.

 In 1998 the Academy of Film and Television Arts was established by a collection of national guilds including The Techos' Guild, SPADA, WIFT, the Writers Guild and Nga Aho Whakaari.
 The AFTAs were held in 1999, 2000, 2001 and 2003, sponsored by Nokia.